Richard H. Driehaus

 A multifaceted personality

 Richard H. Driehaus was born in Chicago in 1942 and was a multifaceted personality.
 He enjoyed great business success and earned a reputation as an extraordinary investor in the field of capital management.
-But beyond his business career, he put his time and energy into a series of philanthropic and community service projects, both individually and through the Richard H. Driehaus Foundation and the Richard H. Driehaus Charitable Trusts.
+But beyond his business career, he put his time and energy into a series of philanthropic and community service projects.

 He always valued philanthropy and advocated educational access for all.
 Accordingly, he gave financial support to various educational institutions throughout his life.
 In 2002 he donated $3.45 million to DePaul University, where he studied, to endow a new chair, and in 2012 he announced a gift of $30 million to enhance academic programmes at that university’s century-old college of commerce.
 He also funded scholarships for international students.